A50tt/TestCapitales/README.txt

 It was before learning about multithreading on the GUI and also before starting to use classes the intended way.
 It is quite a monolithic app, but I wanted to share it.

+You can execute the code with Program.cs or with the .exe file inside.

 The music inside the program have reserved rights:
 - Main menu music: Gusty Garden Galaxy - Nintendo, Mahito Yokota & Koji Kondo.
 - Stage 1 background music: Try Try Again - Yoko Shimomura.
 - Stage 2 background music: Rooftop Run Classic - Tomoya Ohtani & SEGA.